PhoenixDD/Hedge-Fund-replication/README.md

-# Hedge-fund-replication
+# Hedge Fund replication
-This project tries to replicate hedge funds returns.
+Description:<br/>
+This project tries to replicate hedge funds returns by using genetic algorithm to find optimal assets from a set of about 4000 assets for training the linear regression model and then displaying the best match and accuracy for returns after testing the data.